 Non-operating expenses consist primarily of interest on long-term debt.
-Interest expense was \$34.7 million in FY 2018 and \$14.5 million in FY 2017.
+Interest expense was \$72.2 million in FY 2019 and \$34.7 million in FY 2018.
 This amount is net of any capitalized interest which is recorded in the Airport's capital assets as part of construction in process.
-There was no interest expense in 2016 as the Airport had no outstanding debt during this year.
+The increase in interest expense relates to the additional debt issuance in October 2018 of \$850 million.
+In FY 2019 the Airport early-adopted GASB 89 which no longer required the Airport to capitalize interest as part of the construction in process.
+Please see Note 1 for additional information.